 The need for early childhood professionals continues to grow due to the increasing numbers of families that must rely on qualified personnel to take care of and teach their children.
-The Child Development and Teacher Education Department strongly recommends that students transferring to four-year institutions with the goal of becoming primary grade school teachers take Child Development courses.
-All teachers need to have a strong foundation in child development.
+The Child Development and Teacher Education Department strongly recommends that students transferring to four-year institutions with the goal of becoming primary grade school teachers take Child Development and Teacher Education courses.
+All teachers need to have a strong foundation in child development and early childhood education.

 Information About Our Classes

-The Child Development and Teacher Education Department offers classes in the day, evening, and on weekends at both the Santa Rosa and Petaluma campuses, as well as online.
+The Child Development and Teacher Education Department offers classes during the day, evening, and online at both the Santa Rosa and Petaluma campuses.
 We strongly advise all students to make an appointment with a counselor to determine the best educational and career pathway.
 Additionally, it is recommended that students take English and Math placement tests to gain access to the individual support to ensure success.
 Contact the Counseling Department for more information.

 Child Development Major (AA)